 Heather Hill of Greenfield, IN

-Heather Hill is a co-owner at Hill Farms in Greenfield, Ind.
+Heather Hill is a co-owner at Hill Farms in Greenfield, Indiana.
 Hill Farms is a farrow-to-finish operation that markets 32,000 pigs annually.
 Hill Farms also grows corn, soybeans and wheat.

 Hill is a former president of the Indiana Pork Board and has been actively involved with the Indiana Pork Board since 2009.
 She is involved in the National FFA Career Development Sales Committee and serves as a leader for the local 4-H chapter.
 Hill is an Operation Main Street speaker.